-All residential students are required to be covered by a health insurance plan that provides for hospitalization and medical-surgical coverage in the event of sickness or accident for the entire time they are enrolled as a student, including breaks between semesters.
-All students are personally responsible for any health care expenses not covered by their insurance, (deductibles, copayments, excluded items and services, etc).
+All residential students on the Chicago campus, as well as all BSMAT students in their Advanced Training phase, are required to be covered by a health insurance plan that provides for hospitalization and medical-surgical coverage in the event of sickness or accident for the entire time that they are enrolled as a student, including breaks between semesters.
+All students are personally responsible for any health care expenses not covered by their insurance (deductibles, copayments, excluded items and services, etc.).
 Students are responsible for knowing and following the procedures of their insurance company, including remaining current with any forms to be submitted, and for following the payment policy of the health care provider, office, clinic, or hospital from whom they receive services; this may mean that payment is required at the time of service.

 A student may choose to enroll in the Moody Bible Institute student insurance plan or be covered by another insurance plan.
-If a student chooses another insurance plan, he or she must provide the Institute with evidence that insurance is in effect by submitting a completed Waiver of Insurance form.
+If a student chooses another insurance plan, he or she must provide the Institute with evidence that coverage is in effect by submitting a completed Waiver of Insurance form.
 This form must be submitted with a copy of both sides of their current insurance card once each school year, prior to the fall semester (or the first semester of the school year during which the student is enrolled).
 Commuter students are eligible to participate in the MBI Student Insurance program provided that one or more of the following conditions apply: 1) full-time status, 2) Educational Ministries students completing their student teaching, 3) graduating seniors in their final semester.

 All international students, their spouses, and dependent children are required to purchase the MBI Health insurance plan.
 Exceptions may apply.
 Consideration will be given on an individual basis and must be handled through Treasury Operations.
-Canadian students are required to carry supplemental coverage in addition to their provincial plan, as Canadian provincial plans offer only limited coverage for healthcare in the United States.
+Canadian students are required to carry supplemental coverage in addition to their provincial plan, as Canadian provincial plans offer only limited coverage for health care in the United States.

-Listed below are the prices for student health insurance for the 2010-2011 academic year.
+Listed below are the prices for student health insurance for the 2012-2013 academic year.
 A separate insurance handling fee (see below) is assessed to each student regardless of type of coverage.

 PLAN A Available to any student.

-Dependent coverage is NOT available under Plan A.

-•

-Fall Semester 2010 Spring & Summer Semesters 2011

-Student only \$485 \$729

-Available to any student.
-Dependent coverage IS available ole under Plan B.

-Fall Semester 2010 Spring & Summer Semesters 2011

-Student only \$651 \$977

-Optional Dependent Coverage

-Student and Spouse \$2,134 \$3,201

-Student and Family \$2,874 \$4,309
+Dependent coverage is NOT available under Plan A. Fall Semester 2012 Spring & Summer Semesters 2013 Student only \$630.00 \$944.00 PLAN B B Available to any student.
+Dependent coverage IS available under Plan B. Fall Semester 2012 Spring e Semes Student only \$839.00 \$1,257.00 Optional Dependent Coverage Student and Spouse Student and Family Student and Child(ren) \$2,749.00 \$3,701.00 \$1,793.00 \$4,118.00 \$5,547.00 \$2,688.00